kayvanlabs/mimic-3-heart-disease-tgfnn/README.md

-# mimic-3-heart-disease-tgfnn
+# Learning Physiological Mechanisms that Predict Adverse Cardiovascular Events in Intensive Care Patients with Chronic Heart Disease
 Code used to train a tropical geometry fuzzy neural network to predict adverse cardiovascular events in patients with chronic heart disease in the intensive care unit (MIMIC-III database).
 Note, to replicate this you will need to adjust hard-coded paths in the scripts we provide.
+This work was presented at IEEE EMBC 2024.

 ## Materials and Methods
 ### Dataset